irodger/xlsx-json-parser/Readme.md

   }
 }
 ```
+You can change format in `config.js`

 ### Files
 Parser looks into `xlsxDir` and parse all xls/xlsx files.
 Return filenames looks like `{lang}_{xlsxFileName}.json`

 ### Xlsx format
 To correct parsing you need next format - First row in xlsx file is for languages.
+Rows are for keys and values.